-C46 Waste generated outside the site shall not be received at the site for storage, treatment, processing, reprocessing, or disposal on the site, except as expressly permitted by a licence under the Protection of the Environment Operations Act 1997, if such a licence is required in relation to that waste.
-OEMP Section 5 - Environmental Management and Monitoring.
-OEMP Section 5 - Environmental Aspects.
-SCHEDULE D - COMMUNITY INFORMATION, REPORTING AND AUDITING COMPLIANC E MONITORING AND TRACKING Compliance Tracking Program D5 The Proponent shall develop and implement a Compliance Tracking Program to track compliance with the requirements of this approval.
+SCHEDU SCHEDULE D - COMMUNITY INFORMATION, REPORTING AND AUDITING COMPL COMPLIANCE MONITORING AND TRACKING Compliance Tracking Program D5 The Proponent shall develop and implement a Compliance Tracking Program to track compliance with the requirements of this approval.
 The Program shall be submitted to the Director General for approval prior to the commencement of construction and operate for a minimum of one year following commencement of operation.
-The Program shall include, but not necessarily be limited to: OEMP Section 8.6 - Compliance Tracking Program (a) provisions for the notification of the Director General prior to the commencement of construction of the SSI (including prior to each stage, where works are being staged); (b) provisions for periodic review of the compliance status of the SSI against the requirements of this approval; (c) provisions for periodic reporting of compliance status to the Director General, including a Pre-Construction Compliance Report, during construction reporting, and a Post-Construction Compliance Report; (d) a program for independent environmental auditing in accordance with ISO 19011:2003 - Guidelines for Quality and / or Environmental Management Systems Auditing; (e) mechanisms for recording environmental incidents during construction and actions taken in response to those incidents
+The Program shall include, but not necessarily be limited to: OEMP Section 8.6 - Compliance Tracking Program (a) provisions for the notification of the Director General prior to the commencement of construction of the SSI (including prior to each stage, where works are being staged); (b) provisions for periodic review of the compliance status of the SSI against the requirements of this approval; (c) provisions for periodic reporting of compliance status to the Director General, including a Pre-Construction Compliance Report, during construction reporting, and a Post-Construction Compliance Report; (d) a program for independent environmental auditing in accordance with ISO 19011:2003 - Guidelines for Quality and / or Environmental Management Systems Auditing; (e) mechanisms for recording environmental incidents during construction and actions taken in response to those incidents (f) provisions for reporting environmental incidents to the Director General and relevant public authorities during construction;

-(f) provisions for reporting environmental incidents to the Director General and relevant public authorities during construction; (g) procedures for rectifying any non-compliance identified during environmental auditing, review of compliance or incident management; and (h) provisions for ensuring all employees, contractors and sub-contractors are aware of, and comply with, the conditions of this approval relevant to their respective activities.
-Incident Repo orting D6 The Proponent shall notify the Director General of an incident with significant off-site impacts on people or the biophysical environment as identified by the Environmental Representative within 48 hours of becoming aware of the incident.
+(g) procedures for rectifying any non-compliance identified during environmental auditing, review of compliance or incident management; and (h) provisions for ensuring all employees, contractors and sub-contractors are aware of, and comply with, the conditions of this approval relevant to their respective activities.
+Incident Reporting D6 The Proponent shall notify the Director General of an incident with significant off-site impacts on people or the biophysical environment as identified by the Environmental Representative within 48 hours of becoming aware of the incident.
 The Proponent shall provide full written details of the incident to the Director General within seven days of the date on which the incident occurred.
 OEMP Section 7.3 - Incident Reporting.
-SCHEDULE F - OPERATIONAL ENVIRONMENTAL MANAGEMENT OPERATION IAL PERFORMANCE Maintenance F1 The ongoing maintenance and operation costs of urban design and landscaping items and works implemented as part of this infrastructure approval shall remain the Proponent's responsibility until satisfactory arrangements have been put in place for the transfer of the asset to the relevant entity.
-Prior to the transfer of assets, the Proponent will maintain items and works to the design standards established in the Urban Design and Landscape Plan required by condition C44.
-OEMP Section - 5 Environmental Management and Monitoring.
-Urban Design and Landscape Plan.
+SCHEDUI E F - OPERATIONAL ENVIRONMENTAL MANAGEMENT OPERATIO ONAL PERFORMANCE Mainten ance F1 The ongoing maintenance and operation costs of urban design and landscaping items and works implemented as part of this infrastructure approval shall remain the Proponent's responsibility until satisfactory arrangements have been put in place for the transfer of the asset to the relevant entity.
+Prior to the transfer of assets, the Proponent will maintain items and works to the design standards established in the Urban Design and Landscape Plan OEMP Section - 5 Environmental Management and Monitoring.
+Urban Design and Landscape Plan. required by condition C44.
 Asset Information System and Station Operations Manual (ROM).
-Operation Pe erformance Audit Report
+Operation on Performance Audit Report 1